THEval. Evaluation Framework for Talking Head Video Generation: Conclusions

 \section{Conclusions}

-We introduced a comprehensive benchmark and an evaluation dataset, referred to as \textsc{THEval}, streamlined to evaluate generated talking head (TH) videos.
+We introduced a comprehensive benchmark, referred to as \textsc{THEval}, streamlined to evaluate generated talking head (TH) videos.
 The eight metrics in THEval cover the three key dimensions (i) quality, (ii) naturalness, and (iii) synchronization.
 Our benchmark enables both, fine-grained and efficient assessment of TH videos.
-Experiments show that \textsc{THEval} metrics correlate strongly with human preference, unlike currently used metrics, which often fail to reflect perceptual ratings.
+Experiments on a new evaluation dataset show that \textsc{THEval} metrics correlate strongly with human preference, unlike currently used metrics, which often fail to reflect perceptual ratings.
 We further observe that state-of-the-art audio- and video-driven generative models still face challenges in producing realistic lip movements, natural expressiveness, and artifact-free rendering.
 Specifically, audio-driven methods have advanced \textit{w.r.t.} synchronization, however often lack natural head motion and may incorporate exaggerated expressions.
 At the same time recent video-driven counterparts generate more expressive and realistic videos.
-Our THEval metrics capture this illustratively, and by aggregating them into a \textit{Final Score}, THEval provides both, detailed diagnostics and a final measure that matches human preference, rendering it a much-needed benchmark for talking head generation.
+Our THEval metrics capture this illustratively, and by aggregating them into a \textit{Final Score}, THEval provides both, detailed diagnostics and a final measure that matches human preference, rendering it a necessary benchmark for TH generation.
 We aim at fostering the development of new generation methods.
 Future work will extend the benchmark to more diverse scenarios, such as multiple humans and side views.